SPANDigital/presidium/content/_recipes/02-styling/themes.md

 Then, if you called Presidium with `npm start`, it will pick up the change and (the hotloader) will update the styles allowing you to refresh the browser window and view the new theme.

-Note that if you want a *pure* `spacelab` theme for example, you must remove the overrides as displayed above.
+Note that if you want a pure `spacelab` theme for example, you must remove the overrides as shown above (`$brand-info` ... etc).

 ## Logo